-Contribution to Wildlife and Environmental Sustainability Max.
-Points The project protects wildlife and their habitat.
+Contribution to Wildlife and Environmental Sustainability Check All that Apply Max.
+Points The project protects wildlife and/or will mitigate any damage or loss of habitat.
 6 The project supports infill development and redevelopment and is sensitive to the natural ecosystem.
 5 Maximum Points Awarded 11